CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Unacceptable Conduct

 - Not participating at all throughout class sessions
-- Not paying attetntion while in class
+- Not paying attention while in class
 - Doing other classwork during designated class time
 - Skipping class